verronpro/docx-stamper/CONTRIBUTING.md

 <!-- omit in toc -->
 #### How Do I Submit a Good Bug Report?

-> You must never report security related issues, vulnerabilities or bugs including sensitive information to the issue
+> You must never report security related issues, vulnerabilities or bugs, including sensitive information to the issue
 > tracker, or elsewhere in public.
 Instead, sensitive bugs must be sent by email to security@verron.pro.
 <!-- You may add a PGP key to allow the messages to be sent encrypted as well. -->